jackclarke96/AoC-2023/05/part2/files/plan.md

 After this, intersect the input ranges with the ranges for the fully composed piecewise function of layer 6.
 The composed functions are **always** of the form x6 = x0 + a, where a is a constant.
 This means testing only the lowest possible value of in the intersection is necessary.

+Maximum one input value per piecewise equation in the final composed map.

 We will then be able to see the lowest possible value outputted by the map.

 ### Algorithm PseudoCode: